-The café offers the Student Federal Lunch Program that accommodates all students including those who qualify for a free or reduced lunch.
-JICMS is a closed campus and all students are expected to eat lunch in the café.
+JICMS offers a hot lunch service available to all students through a district food program.
+Details on how to participate may be found on our website or through the JICS business office.
+JICMS is a closed campus, and all students are expected to eat lunch in the café.